 So how did 1770 get its odd sounding name?
 It was here that Lieut.
 James Cook made his first landing on Queensland soil during his epic voyage of discovery up the east coast of Australia in 1770.

 This tiny picturesque township, nestled on the western side of a peninsula over looking one of the most magnificent views of Bustard Bay and Round Hill Creek, began to take shape around the turn of the 20th century as a collection of fishing shacks.
-In 1936, the village adopted its unusual name, which recalls the visit of British navigator Lieut.
-James Cook in the year 1770.
+In 1936, the village adopted its unusual name, the year in which the first recorded Europeans set foot on the eastern shores of Queensland.
 By 1973, the first shop opened and it slowly developed from that to what it is today.

-But 1770s's story really began in the year after which the town was named, when, on Wednesday 24th May 1770, British explorer Lt.
+But 1770's story really began many years before the town was named, when, on Wednesday 24th May 1770, British explorer Lt.
 James Cook went ashore near Round Hill Head with a party of men in order to examine the country, accompanied by Joseph Banks and Dr. Solander.
 Cook's ship, the barque HMS Endeavour, anchored about 3 km off shore.

 This was Cook's second landing in Australia and his first in Queensland, hence the Town of 1770 being referred to as the birthplace of Queensland.
 Cook and his party landed within the south point of the bay where they found a channel leading into a large lagoon.
 "In this place there is a room for a few ships to lie in great security, and a small stream of fresh water," Cook wrote.
 Many large birds were seen, namely pelicans.